-Pursuant to the Wisconsin Department of Natural Resources (WDNR) October 7, 2019, and October 11, 2019, letters regarding BRRTS Activity #02-13-584369 and #02-13-584472, respectively, this document has been prepared to provide a description of activities being initiated at the Dane County Regional Airport (DCRA) to initiate the investigation of reported and suspected per- and polyfluorinated alkyl substances (PFAS) contamination at the Airport.
-In the case of the storm water discharges that are the subject of #02-13-584472, sampling data has established the presence of polyfluorinated alkyl substances compounds in discharges from certain Airport storm water outfalls.
-Therefore, the need is to identify and quantify source(s) of illicit discharges containing PFAS into the storm sewer system such that corrective actions can be taken to eliminate them.
-In contrast, no specific evidence of PFAS impacts at the two burn pits that are the subject of 02-13-584369 is available.
-The need is to assess the likelihood of there being PFAS contamination based on historical operations, which will lead to field investigations under a next phase if there is a risk of PFAS being present.
+Pursuant to the Wisconsin Department of Natural Resources (WDNR) October 11, 2019 letter regarding BRRTS Activity #02-13-584472 and a meeting on 21 January 2020, this document has been revised to provide a description of activities being initiated at the Dane County Regional Airport (Airport) to initiate the investigation of reported and suspected per- and polyfluorinated alkyl substances (PFAS).
+In the case of the storm water discharges, sampling data has established the presence of PFAS compounds in discharges from certain Airport storm water outfalls.
+Therefore, the need is to identify and isolate source(s) of illicit groundwater discharges containing PFAS into the storm sewer system so that interim corrective actions, such as lining, grouting, or other methods of removing infiltrating groundwater can be taken.
+The need to assess the likelihood of there being PFAS contamination will lead to soil and groundwater field investigations under a next phase if there is a risk of PFAS being present.

-The purpose of this initial investigation is to evaluate the presence of PFAS in stormwater discharges and the burn pits, and inform additional investigation steps or remedial action, if warranted.
-This work plan has been developed to address elements required by and specified in Wisconsin Administrative Code NR 716.07 and 716.09.
-A description of the site is provided in Section 1 and details of the proposed sampling and analysis strategy for this initial investigation are presented in Section 3 of this plan.
+The purpose of this initial investigation is to evaluate the presence of PFAS in the Airport's stormwater system and inform the next steps of investigation and interim remedial action planning.
+This work plan has been developed to address elements specified in Wisconsin Administrative Code NR 716.07 and 716.09.
+A description of the site and details of the proposed sampling and analysis strategy for this initial investigation are presented in this plan.